damian-lis/portfolio-website/README.md

 As we can see in above code example, the createElements method has very simple logic and depending on the passed data (files from data/descriptions/sites folder), an appropriate description element is created using the switch statement and the createElementFn helper .

-I would like to mention here that the aforementioned data, which is processed by the discussed method, is described in the General section in subsection 3.1.1. (in the local section named "descriptions folder").
+I would like to mention that the aforementioned data, which is processed by the discussed method is <a href="#descriptions-folder">here</a>.

 <br/>